Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

     ---------------
     ```

-    Destructing a cunjunctive hypothesis is common that if you have a hypothesis `H` with a conjunctive form, you can compresses `intros H; destruct H as [Hn Hm]` into `intros [Hn Hm]` (when it's the hypothesis's turn to be introduced).
+    Destructing a conjunctive hypothesis is common that if you have a hypothesis `H` with a conjunctive form, you can compresses `intros H; destruct H as [Hn Hm]` into `intros [Hn Hm]` (when it's the hypothesis's turn to be introduced).
 Brackets can  be nested for multiple conjunctive statements.

     If you dont need a portion, simply use `_` to throw it away: